XAdanM/XAdamM.github.io/content/projects/_index.md

 ---

 Some random projects.
-More random projects on my [Gitea instance](https://git.exozy.me/a/).
+You can find more on my [Forgejo instance](https://git.exozy.me/a/).

 - [Dodecahedra](dodecahedra)